AnomalyDiffusion: Few-Shot Anomaly Image Generation with Diffusion Model: Implementation Details

 \subsection{Training Details}

 \textbf{Training spatial anomaly embedding.} For each anomaly type, an anomaly embedding $e_a$ is assigned, while a shared spatial encoder $E$ is employed across all anomaly categories.
 Each anomaly embedding $e_a$ is composed of 8 tokens, and the spatial embedding $e_s$ comprises 4 tokens.
 The batch size is set at 4, and the learning rate is 0.005.
 During each training iteration, we randomly sample 4 anomalous image-mask pairs from all the anomaly categories.
-We train all the anomaly embedding and spatial encoder at the same time for 300K iterations.
+We train all the anomaly embedding and spatial encoder at the same time for 300K iterations \hut{in 3 days on an NVIDIA GeForce RTX 3090 24GB GPU}.

 \textbf{Training mask embedding.} For each anomaly type, we assign a mask embedding $e_m$ for it.
 To enhance the diversity of the generated masks, each mask embedding consists of 2 tokens, preventing it from overfitting.
 Furthermore, with a batch size of 4 and a learning rate of 0.005, each mask embedding is trained for 30Kiterations.